• Getting Started

 What do you mean by “inclusive” training?

 We recognize that getting into shooting is often difficult or intimidating, especially if you don’t know where to start.
-We strive to create a professional, welcoming training environment to all, regardless of age, disability, national origin, race, religion (or lack thereof), gender, or political ideals.
+We strive to create a professional, welcoming training environment to all, regardless of age, disability, national origin, race, religion (or lack thereof), gender, sex, or political ideals.
 The second amendment belongs to everyone, if you want to learn, we want to teach you.

 How big are the classes?